United Nations Leadership Dialogue 2016

 The most important thing is that you enjoy the session.
 Having also been conducted in 2013, 2014 and 2015, feedback on the Leadership Dialogue initiative has been overwhelmingly positive.
 We are confident you will have a similar experience regarding the 2016 programme.

 Frequently Asked Questions

 Q. Why should I do this programme?

-A. All managers in the Secretariat are asked to host a one-hour session with their direct reports on this year’s topic, “Fulfilling our Mission: Taking Individual Responsibility.”
+A. All managers in the Secretariat are asked to host a one-hour session with their direct reports on this year’s topic, “Fraud awareness and prevention: How do I fit in?”
 All heads of department will be asked to confirm to the Ethics Office that their managers have all completed their Leadership Dialogue sessions.
-By discussing with colleagues important issues such as our responsibilities as international civil servants, we contribute to enhancing the work and effectiveness of the Organisation.
+By discussing with colleagues important issues such as preventing fraud and corruption, we contribute to enhancing the work and effectiveness of the Organisation.

 Q. I am not a great trainer or public speaker.
 Do I have to do this program?

 A. Don’t worry .
 The Leader’s Guide was designed with you in mind .
 Just follow the programme that has been provided and you will find that it is relatively easy to lead your session .
 The most important thing you can do, besides being prepared, is to be honest, open, and authentic with your team during this discussion.

 Q. What if I cannot answer all of the questions raised during the session?

 A. The Leader’s Guide provides summary points that should address most questions that may be raised.
 However, it is entirely possible that your staff will ask questions or raise issues not previously considered.
 This is a wonderful opportunity for the group to consider the issue and reach its own answers.
 For matters you continue to struggle with, document the question and consult with the Ethics Office.
 After your consultation, you can go back to your staff and share helpful information.